MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 "I don't have firm confidence to win this fight," she said.
 "But I don't think I would definitely lose or anything like that."

 Everyone around her says she's ready.
-They believe in Momo, even if they understand the reaction that has poured out surrounding this unconventional matchup.
+They believe in Momo, even if they understand the visceral reaction that has poured out surrounding this unconventional matchup.

 To them, it's understandable.
 To them, our reaction is fair, if misplaced.
-This young lady, they say, is someone exceptional, for which the regular rules may not apply.
+Momo, they say, is exceptional, and thus the regular rules may not apply.

 "We appreciate the concern, because if you hear anyone say a 12-year-old is going to fight a 24-year-old, your natural reaction should be concern," Hirata said.
 "But people have to see the ability of Momo.
 This might be one of the best prodigies coming out of Japan.
 Just wait."